Grace Jones: 1990–2004: Boomerang, soundtracks, and collaborations

 In 1990, Jones appeared as herself in the documentary, Superstar: The Life and Times of Andy Warhol.
 1992 saw Jones starring as Helen Strangé, in the Eddie Murphy film Boomerang, for which she also contributed the song "7 Day Weekend" to its soundtrack.
 Jones released two more soundtrack songs in 1992; "Evilmainya", recorded for the film Freddie as F.R.O.7, and "Let Joy and Innocence Prevail" for the film Toys.
 In 1994, she was due to release an electro album titled Black Marilyn with artwork featuring the singer as Marilyn Monroe.
-"Sex Drive" was released as the first single in September 1993, but due to unknown reasons the record was eventually shelved.
+"Sex Drive" was released as the first single in September 1993, but the album was shelved due to Jones disliking the mixes that were presented by producers, whom she felt were primarily interested in sampling and had "minced" her vocals.
+Jones stated that the experience turned her off working on music.
 The track "Volunteer", recorded during the same sessions, leaked in 2009.
 In 1995, Jones reunited with Tom Moulton for a disco-house take on Candi Staton's 1978 song "Victim", however, the song's release was cancelled by Island Records.

 In 1996, Jones released "Love Bites", an up-tempo electronic track to promote the Sci-Fi Channel's Vampire Week, which consisted of a series of vampire-themed films aired on the channel in early November 1996.
 The track features Jones singing from the perspective of a vampire.
 The track was released as a non-label promo-only single.
 As of 2013, it had not been made commercially available.